-1. Call 911 if abuse is occurring now, if a child is injured (including bruising or complaining pain), or if you believe there is an immediate risk of such abuse occurring in the near future (including a child discloses they are being abused by someone in the home or by a family member, caregiver, coach or other trusted adult.)
-Also call the NSCC Police Department at 419-267-5511 and advise that you have contacted local police to respond for a child in need of help.

-2. If you do not believe there is an imminent threat, call Children Services Agency at 1-855-O-H-CHILD (855-642-4453), which is a 24-hour automated telephone directory that will link callers directly to a child welfare or law enforcement office in their county.
+- 1. Call 911 if abuse is occurring now, if a child is injured (including bruising or complaining pain), or if you believe there is an immediate risk of such abuse occurring in the near future (including a child discloses they are being abused by someone in the home.)
+Also call the NSCC Police Department at 419-267-5511 and advise you have contacted local police to respond for a child in need of help. - 2.
+If you do not believe there is an imminent threat, call Children Services Agency at 1-855-O-H-CHILD (855-642-4453), which is a 24-hour automated telephone directory that will link callers directly to a child welfare or law enforcement office in their county.
 Municipal or county peace officers can be contacted as an alternative to Children Services by dialing the non-emergency number.
-Also call the NSCC Police Department at 419-267-5511 and advise that you have contacted the Children's Services Agency for suspected child abuse or neglect.

-3. If in doubt as to what to do, call the NSCC Police Department at 419-267-5511.
+Also call the NSCC Police Department at 419-267-5511 and advise that you have contacted the Children's Services Agency for suspected child abuse or neglect. - 3.
+If in doubt as to what to do, call the NSCC Police Department at 419-267-5511.
 The NSCC Police Department must also notify the Title IX Coordinator, who will notify other individuals at the College as appropriate.

 If consultation is needed regarding reporting, or if there are questions on the process or other support needed, please contact the NSCC Police Department.
 NSCC expects parents or guardians to provide supervision over minors on campus unless they are involved in a College program or activity sponsored by the College.
 Parents or guardians should not leave minors unsupervised on College property.
-The College will follow Ohio state law and the directions of law enforcement officials when suspected abuse of a minor is reported.